andylim0221/cloudformation_example/instance-termination-scheduler/README.md

 # Instance Termination Scheduler Solution
-As per requested from [this](https://nijira.natinst.com/browse/CLOUD-298) task and Wayne Milam, it would be nice to design a utility we can deploy to user accounts so that EC2 instances are terminated after a specific date.
-This would probably be driven by a tag that specifies the termination date, and then a regularly executed Lambda to inspect those tags and terminate the instances.
-Their EBS volumes should probably go with them.

 To understand the requirements, we have to consider the following criteria:
 1. The level of ***time precision (Precision)***, how much is it acceptable for the client?
 Miliseconds?
 Second?
 Minutes?
 Or up to hours?